twome/mane/docs/tasks.md

-- BUG: changing moduleScope.patches at all fucks up because getAllPatches doesn't check for diffs before using caches
+- BUG: changing cache.patches at all fucks up because getAllPatches doesn't check for diffs before using caches

 - BUG: truncated-name patch assets are getting duplicated
+	- no ID present in JSON source means that new random IDs are getting created; it's not de-duping by checking patch contents against each other

+- tests

 - implement assets properly

-- ensure asset paths are present in responded patches

 - optionally write patches as a folder, so the the assets can reference sibling images etc within the folder